vleema/vimcfg/README.md

 ## Contributing

 Feel free to submit issues or pull requests if you have suggestions for improvements or bug fixes.

+- If you like you may want to add some useful snippets or macros idk.

 ## License